Teams pay a heavy cost to move up in the draft and it doesn't always work out.

-The Browns would have been better off just drafting Jones.
+On the other side of this trade, the Browns would have been better off just drafting Jones.
 Here are five reasons why.

-- Cleveland made a deal with Kansas City to move back up in the first round to take Taylor with 21st overall pick.
-Taylor played well his rookie season, which ended up being his best one.
+- Cleveland made a deal with Kansas City to move back up in the first round to take Taylor with the 21st overall pick.
+Taylor played well during his rookie season, which ended up being his best one.
 He was released by the Browns prior to the start of the 2015 season.